 The corporate income above the active-passive threshold is taxed at the higher general rate.
 However, that also generates GRIP which softens the tax-blow by allowing more eligible dividends instead of the higher-taxed ineligible ones.
 That may even be a net advantage in Ontario and New Brunswick where tax integration got broken by the rule change (until they fix it).
 One could also increase the salary paid out to decrease the corporate active income as a strategy to come back below the threshold.
 That is particularly effective if the extra salary can be offset with RRSP contributions/deductions.
 A third strategy to attenuate this problem would be to spread out the capital gains harvest across two corporate fiscal years.
 A number of other strategies could be used if the active-passive income threshold is going to become a recurring problem.

-Is it time for you to consider a capital gains tax harvest from your corporation?
+Is it time for you harvest capital gains tax from your corp?

 The answer will be different for everyone depending on: